JesusGomezHernandez/d3-dumbbell-chart/README.md

 This is a dumbbell chart created using the d3.js library.
 This type of chart is particularly good at showing changes over time.

-In this case, the chart shows the change in unemployment rate in Spain in 2017 from january to december.
+In this case, the chart shows the evolution of unemployment rate in cities which have more than 100,000 inhabitants in Spain  from january to december in 2017.